 The couple found a home on a large fenced stretch of land at The Lions Foundation.
 Masrya and Nero would never have survive in the actual wild.
 Because of the physical disabilities they have as a result of their past, they will always need to be fed.
 The journey to Africa and installing the fences around Masrya and Nero’s new home, was financed by Stichting Leeuw.
 By donating you can help make their story one of many more.

 Unfortunately, Masrya passed away in January 2021, as a result of kidney failure.
 Nero soon needed a new companion, so he was introduced to Nora, a former circus lioness.
-Pairing these two is done in careful steps.
+Pairing these two was done in careful steps and was very successful!

 January 2021 We have opened the gates to the big roaming areas for most lions!
 They all started...